 Experts recommend women who are pregnant and nursing to take a minimum of an extra 25 grams of protein a day.
 This means that during pregnancy, more protein-rich products must be consumed to help you and the growing baby in utero, but let’s be honest: this might be a tall order to fill for moms who have an aversion to meat, dairy, and fish.

-(Seriously, I couldn’t stand even the SIGHT of chicken for the first few months of both of my pregnancies… See my post on morning sickness below!)
+I couldn’t even stand the SIGHT of chicken for the first few months of both of my pregnancies.
+See my post on morning sickness below!